deuill/go-php/README.md

 It is possible to [attach Go method receivers][NewReceiver] as PHP classes, with full support for calling expored methods, as well as getting and setting embedded fields (for `struct`-type method receivers).

+### Caveats

+Be aware that, by default, PHP is **not** designed to be used in multithreaded environments (which severely restricts the use of these bindings with Goroutines) if not built with [ZTS support](https://secure.php.net/manual/en/pthreads.requirements.php).
+However, ZTS support has seen major refactoring between PHP 5 and PHP 7, and as such is currently unsupported by this package.

+Currently, it is recommended to either sync use of seperate Contexts between Goroutines, or share a single Context among all running Goroutines.

 ## Roadmap

 Currently, the package lacks in several respects: